thekvn/ruby-usdt/README.md

 Ruby bindings for [libusdt](https://github.com/chrisa/libusdt).

-Applications, Libraries, and Frameworks can consume ruby-usdt to define DTrace providers and probes at runtime for instrumentation and analysis by the DTrace [DTrace](http://en.wikipedia.org/wiki/DTrace) framework.
+Applications, Libraries, and Frameworks can consume ruby-usdt to define USDT
+providers at runtime for instrumentation and analysis by the DTrace [DTrace](http://en.wikipedia.org/wiki/DTrace) framework.

 ### Install